sunlightpolicy/State-Open-Data-Census/README.md

 State-Open-Data-Census
 ======================
-Working towards a US State Open Data Census
+Working towards a US State Open Data Census.
+Seeking your thoughts on datasets here: http://goo.gl/forms/aOa1Q8DWPd

 Would you like to help?
 Right now we're seeking information from people with subject-matter expertise in different state-level datasets.
 We're working to identify key datasets in the following categories:
 * Companies